GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

     ```

 Next, run this line of code in your script.
 You can run a line of code
-by hitting the `Run` button that is just above the first line of your
+by hitting the `Run` button that is above the first line of your
-script in the header of the Source pane or you can use the appropriate shortcut:
+script in the header of the 'Source' pane or you can use the appropriate shortcut:

 - Windows execution shortcut: <kbd>Ctrl</kbd> + <kbd>Enter</kbd>
 - Mac execution shortcut: <kbd>Cmd(⌘)</kbd> + <kbd>Enter</kbd>

-To run multiple lines of code, you can highlight all the line you wish to run
+To run multiple lines of code, highlight all the line you wish to run
 and then hit Run or use the shortcut key combo listed above.
-In the RStudio 'Console' you should see:
+In the RStudio 'Console', you should see:

-??? success ""
+!!! success ""

     ```
     a <- 1